deta/cloud-docs/docs/cli/install.md

 </Tabs>

-This will download the binary which conatins the CLI code.
+This will download the binary which contains the CLI code.
 It will try to export the `deta` command to your path.
 If it does not succeed, follow the directions output by the install script to export `deta` to your path.

-### Logging in to Deta via the CLI
+### Logging into Deta via the CLI

-Once you have successfully installed the Deta CLI, you need to login to Deta.
+Once you have successfully installed the Deta CLI, you need to log in to Deta.

 From a Terminal, type `deta login`.

 This command will open your browser and authenticate your CLI through Deta's web application.

-Upon a successful login, you are ready to start building [Micros](../micros/about.md).
+Upon a successful log-in, you are ready to start building [Micros](../micros/about.md).